seeebiii/projen-test/README.md

 ## Requirements

+- ~30-60min of your time (maybe more if you run into errors or need to read through a few documents)
 - Node.js/npm installed on your machine
 - AWS CDK installed on your machine
 - GitHub Account (free account is enough)